Thread, clone, futex and CMPXCHG

 Thread states (registers, program counter and stack pointer etc) are saved as

-while process states are saved asProcess Control Block (PCB)
+Thread Control Block (TCB)while process states are saved asProcess Control Block (PCB). -

 Difference between threads vs processes: